 Scattered throughout the world is a generation of warriors.
 Yet few of them ever held a gun or engaged in violent warfare.

-This generation of warriors we are speaking of is comprised of Holocaust survivors.
+As mentioned above, this generation of warriors we are speaking of is comprised of Holocaust survivors.
 Men and women—many mere children at the time—who lost virtually everything but their lives and struggled to find their way after the horrors were over.

-Because every day spent in those horrors they had a choice… to lay down and die, or press on.
-It would have been easy to give in… but these survivors chose to continue.
+Because every day spent in those horrors, they had a choice… to lay down and die, or press on.
+It would have been easy to give in, but these survivors chose to continue.
 They chose the higher road.

 Many of them lost everyone in the Holocaust.
-Mothers, fathers, sisters, brothers, husbands, wives, children, grandparents, aunts, uncles, cousins, friends, mentors… the list of people who died could go on seemingly forever!
+Mothers, fathers, sisters, brothers, husbands, wives, children, grandparents, aunts, uncles, cousins, friends, neighbors, mentors… the list of people who died could go on seemingly forever!

 They fought.
 Not with weapons of war, but with love and life!
 Building and planting a brighter future… in Israel and around the world!